75 Free SEO Tips For Small Business

 And here it is, in no particular order of importance.
 Happy reading.

-Crappy websites were all the rage back in the day, but, like scurvy, there’s really no excuse for it any longer as professionally-made and Responsive HTML5 templates are more affordable than ever (and some of them are even free).
+Crappy websites were all the rage back in the day, but, like scurvy, there’s really no excuse for it any longer as professionally-made themes and templates are more affordable than ever (and some of them are even free).

 Sailors didn’t have access to oranges on their ships, but you don’t have that excuse when it comes to creating an acceptable website.